 the barbara lynch collective

 “After a tough New England winter, there was nothing I craved more than the mineral tang of oysters and a crisp white wine.
 As a kid, I didn’t often get oysters without a drive to North Shore.
 I wanted to fill that void, to create a casual clam shack with fine-dining-style love and care.”

-Neighborhood butcher shop, wine bar, and full-service restaurant in the South End
+Neighborhood wine bar and restaurant in the South End

 “In my first trip to Italy, I was inspired by this butchery at the top of a hill.
 It was a storefront, like a bodega, where a burly butcher would carve meat for the locals.
 I wanted to bring Italy to Boston with a restaurant, wine bar, and full-time butcher—all under one roof.”

 Craft cocktail bar in Fort Point

 “I love the authenticity and camaraderie of dive bars, like the ones I used to hit in Southie.
 I wanted to offer a similar welcoming vibe, but elevated.
 Drink is a place where bartender-chefs give a damn about you, the layout sparks conversation, and the food never requires a fork.”

 “My mother and I used to walk past 354 Congress Street to get a Jordan Marsh blueberry muffin.
 Bringing Menton to that building was special to me.
 I wanted to honor my past with inspired Italian and French cuisine, flawless service, and an unparalleled wine program.”

 A modern interpretation of the classic diner through an Italian lens